SjorsO/enum/readme.md

 ```

 ## Tests
 To make sure your enums work like you expect, you can create a unit test for each enum class you create.
-The tests below could prevent some headaches and lost time:
+The tests below could prevent some headaches:

 ```php
 /** @test */